Skip to main content Go to Site Map

 Three AUB BA (Hons) Costume and Performance Design students were also involved in this exhibition.

-Another BA (Hons) Costume and Performance student working on the exhibition is Maia Jordan, who has produced works such as a three-woman dress to span the generations of women in a family.
+Another BA (Hons) Costume and Performance student working on the exhibition is Maia Jordan, who's produced works such as a three-woman dress to span the generations of women in a family.

 “I’ve loved working on this project, it’s been an eye-opening, enriching and collaborative experience which has made me consider how we can challenge the boundaries of traditional costume and clothing construction by combining technical skills and fine art concepts.
 The process has made me realise that despite doing a costume degree, my work is not limited to purely making costumes but can also be used to express more conceptual ideas.